Laumania/FireworksMania.ModTools/docs/script-reference/index.md

 |---|---|
 | `FireworksMania.Core` | All runtime scripts (behaviors, definitions, utilities) |
 | `FireworksMania.Core.Editor` | Editor-only scripts (property drawers, helpers) |

-If you write custom scripts that reference Mod Tools types, add a reference to `FireworksMania.Core` in your own `.asmdef` file.